Mdhesari/design-patterns/Readme.md

 For example some classes use lots of system data unreasonably so the performance of the software will decrease and there will be some other potential risks in the future.

 ### Bridge

+Bridge is a structural design pattern and it helps us seperate two complex and big classes of our application independently, so they will be used together by injecting into the main class.

+    "the bridge pattern is useful when both the class and what it does vary often."

+For example we have some kinds of shapes with different colors, if we define like this :

+Shape => Circle BlueCirlce RedCircle GreenCircle Square BlueSquare RedSquare GreenSquare

+---

+Instead we will use this :

+Colors => Blue Red Green ...

+Shapes => Square Circle Rectangle ...

+new Cirlce(new Blue)

+---

+so now we created a bridge in our application between Color class and Shape class, where shape class injects color class and use them.